-How to Check the Status of Your Passport Application (Video)
+How to Check the Status of Your Passport Application

-Check by Phone
+Check Your Passport Status by Phone

 What to Do If You Have Not Received Your Passport

 If your passport has been issued, but you have not received it after at least 10 business days, you should call the National Passport Information Center and fill out a DS-86 form.
-You must report the fact that you have not received the passport within 90 days from the date it was issued or you will have to reapply and pay the processing fees again.
+You must report the fact that you have not received the passport within 90 days from the date it was issued, or you will have to reapply and pay the processing fees again.

 What to Do If You Just Can’t Wait

-If you have an emergency, like a serious illness, injury, or death in your immediate family that you need to travel outside the U.S. for within three days, you can make an appointment for the emergency passport service by calling (877) 487-2778 Monday through Friday from 8 a.m. to 5 p.m., Eastern Standard Time, and on Saturday from 10 a.m. to 3 p.m., Eastern Standard Time, or 202-647-4000 after hours.
+If you have an emergency, like a serious illness, injury, or death in your immediate family for which you need to travel outside the U.S. within three days, you can make an appointment for the emergency passport service by calling 1-877-487-2778 or 1-888-874-7793 (TTY/TDD) Monday through Friday (except for federal holidays) from 8:00 am to 5:00 pm Eastern Time.
+For help outside those times, call 202-647-4000.